Pacific Bell: Southern California service

 Los Angeles and San Francisco employed different approaches for adopting new automatic switching technology.
 The Los Angeles Telephone Co. had merged with the Sunset Telephone Co. of northern California in 1883.
 Sunset was subsequently acquired by Pacific Telephone & Telegraph Co. in 1906.
 Following the purchase by PacTel, the southern California company remained a separate operation and used the Sunset name.

 The Los Angeles area was also served by a competitor, The Home Telephone Co., which began offering automatic (dial) service in 1902.
 The Sunset Telephone Co. subscribers were able to make local and long-distance calls via the Bell System, but Home Telephone Co. customers could make only local calls to other Home customers.
 To reach both exchanges, businesses were required to pay for a line from each company.
 In 1916, under pressure from local politicians and subscribers, Sunset Telephone Co. agreed to acquire the Home Company's operations.
 The new entity was called The Southern California Telephone Co.
 The two companies' operations were fully integrated in 1918.

 At the time of the 1918 merger, Home had 60,000 customers served from 16 dial offices.
 Sunset had 68,000 subscribers served from nine manual offices.
 Home's operations were sizable and the public felt Home provided better service than Sunset, so Pacific Telephone didn't convert the dial offices to manual as it had in the past.
-Instead, they took the highly unusual step of adding a dial and trunk lines to every manual switchboard position.
+Instead, it took the highly unusual step of adding a dial and trunk lines to every manual switchboard position.
 In this way, former Sunset customers could reach the former Home subscribers via their central office operator.

 The last Los Angeles manual exchange was Thornwall 6, in Burbank, which operated until the late 1950s.
 The last manual office in southern California was in Avalon, on Catalina Island, dating from a radiotelephone service installed in the early 1920s.
 Pacific Telephone later laid two submarine cables to link the island to the mainland.
 Avalon was converted to dial in 1978, using switching equipment 23 miles away in the San Pedro central office.